Daniken94/Guess-the-numer---Flask/README.md

-# Rock-Paper-Scissors
+# Guess-The-Number
-Simple web game in Rock-Paper-Scissors.
+Simple web game in Guess-the-number.
 Created in Flask